What is LIFO example?

 The most common accusation against LIFO is that it often presents a balance sheet number that is completely out-of-date and useless.
 When applying this assumption, the latest costs get moved to cost of goods sold so the earlier costs remain in the inventory account—possibly for years and even decades.

-See also What is a CIF Incoterms?
+See also What is the actual speed of a moving object?

 How do you calculate cost of goods sold using LIFO?